 Yes, you’ll be required to apply for your visa and the cost is not included in the program fee.
-CGE will provide some guidance with the visa process and the necessary visa sponsorship document, after your acceptance into the program.
+CGE will provide guidance with the visa process and the necessary visa sponsorship document, after your acceptance into the program.

 Working hours vary depending on the workplace.
 Just as with any job, the field and specific sites have different requirements.
 You should expect to work full-time, 3 days a week.

 Participant housing is always in flats or a townhouse shared with other program participants.
 The housing is located within a convenient commute to downtown London, and within walking distance to a stop on the London Underground.

 Tuition (15 credits)

 Emergency medical insurance, including medical evacuation and repatriation

 International airfare, personal expenses, visa and passport fees, and meals are not included in the Program Fee, and are the responsibility of the participant.